getCUJO/MIPS-X/README.md

 Note: As ARM-X moved to Docker architecture, please also check the MIPS-X branch on https://github.com/therealsaumil/armx/tree/mipsx for the real deal.

 This repo is based on the old (pre June 2021) ARM-X.
-This repo uses old Debian based large hostfs and old kernels.
+This repo uses old Debian based large hostfs and intentionally old kernels.
 A smaller, buildroot based hostfs can be found in the MIPS-X branch.

 ## MIPS-X quick start guide: